Myndex/SAPC-APCA/documentation/README.md

   </a>
 </p>

 -----
 # APC<span class="flipH">A</span> • SAPC • SAC<span class="flipH">A</span>M DOCUMENTATION REPOSITORY
 Please make all comments or discussions here and not in the satellite repositories.

 ## Accessible Perceptual Contrast Algorithm
-(Formerly the _Advanced_ Perceptual Contrast Algorithm)

 APCA™ is a new way to predict contrast for text and non-text for content on self illuminated displays.
 This repository is for the documentation, for issue tracking, and for the discussion forum.

 ### _TOOLS_
 - [**Color and Contrast Tools Listing**](https://git.apcacontrast.com/documentation/thirdpartytools)

 ### _CODE_
-The correct code to use is [***apca-w3***](https://github.com/Myndex/apca-w3/) which is in its own satellite repository, and is also available at `npm i apca-w3` That is the only code that should be used for any development purposes.
+The correct code to use is [***apca-w3***][1] which is in its own satellite repository, and is also available at `npm i apca-w3` That is the only code that should be used for any development purposes.

 ### _DESIGN GUIDELINES_
 The draft independent [**APCA Readability Criterion**](https://readtech.org/ARC/) is up as a work in progress, still sections to be added and/or adjusted.